ObiOne84/project-5-e-commerce/README.md

 #### Epics

+- Product Viewing and Navigation
+- Product Sorting and Searching
-- Project Setup and Initialization
+- Purchase and Checkout
-- Website Admin Management
+- Admin and Store Management
-- Recipe Management System
-- Frontend Refinement and Content Enrichment
+- Registration and User Accounts

-- Comprehensive Documentation Enhancement
+---

+Finished here

+---

 #### User Stories